 10) Can I print Reports for my Diabetes Clinic or Health Professional?

 The best reports for you and your healthcare team are available through the online companion to the Libre System – Libre View

-LibreView is a secure, cloud-based diabetes management system that gives healthcare professionals and patients clear, easy-to-understand reports from many popular Abbott glucose monitoring devices.
+LibreView is a secure, cloud-based diabetes management system that gives you clear, easy-to-understand reports from many popular Abbott glucose monitoring devices.
 Your Freestyle Reader can upload to the website via a USB cable – there are instructions on the website.
 Your glucose readings that have been scanned to your phone are automatically uploaded to the website.